 “Oh, my God!

-The rear right tire sends out “phtong, phtong” beating noise until the car is pulled over onto the shoulder.
+The rear right tire sends out “phtong, phtong, phtongphtong,” beating noise until the car is pulled over onto the shoulder.

 All curse words again!
 What is “Câlice” and “Tabernouche”?
 They are not about the vulgar piss, shit and mother fuckers, they are about the holy Catholic church furnitures, the holy vessel and altar.
-“Taberouche” is a soft way of saying “Tabernak”, the Holy Altar.
+“Tabernouche” is a soft way of saying “Tabernak”- the Holy Altar.

-All this time, the dance teacher, a young man of about 28 was sleeping on his seat with his head tossed left and right on the small head-rest until he is brought to the dealer.
+All this time, the dance teacher, a young man of about 28 has been sleeping on his seat with his head tossed left and right on the small head-rest until he is brought to the dealer.

 Just after setting out a couple of hours ago, he asked for a stop to buy a bottle of water.